Indigenous Brilliance

 “We believe that this is an incredibly important time to be centering Indigenous stories and to be shining the spotlight on the brilliance that exists in our communities”.

 We hope that the Indigenous Brilliance series will reflect this belief.
-The series grew out of the shared desire of Massy Books owner Patricia Massy and Room Magazine editorial board members Jónína Kirton and Jessica Johns to raise the voices of Indigenous women, Two Spirit and queer writers.
+The series grew out of the shared desire of Massy Books owner Patricia Massy and Room Magazine editorial board members Jónína Kirton and Jessica Johns to raise the voices of Indigenous women/trans/2S/queer writers.
 Later, jaye simpson, Emily Dundas Oke, Karmella Benedito De Barros, and Lexi Mellish Mingo joined the ever growing collective.
 Most recently, Emma Jeffrey (Community Engagement Coordinator) and Tara Preissl (Social Media) joined the collective.
 Each member offers Indigenous Brilliance an invaluable set of skills, ideas, perspective and energy.
 We are grateful to share creative and organizational space together, and hope to continue growing into the future as a collective.

 This series is the result of different communities coming together with a shared vision of Indigenous resurgence: a resurgence that exists through the act of making space for ourselves and each other, through community building, and through the radical act of living and loving.
 We want to celebrate Indigenous stories, the different ways we think, share, and perform.
 We hope this series will allow us to come together to stand behind those voices while we’re standing with each other.